 In 2010, after a principal retired mid-year, Dr. Katz returned to a principal position where she was once again involved in the heart of education.
 “The school level is where there is daily contact with teachers, staff, children, and parents.
 The principalship was my favorite job as every day I had the opportunity to make a positive difference in the life of a child!”

 Additionally, Dr. Katz teaches as an Adjunct Professor in Education Leadership at the University of South Florida at the Sarasota-Manatee campus.
-She volunteers on the TEAM UP Volunteer and Partnership Council and on the Community/Schools Partnership for the Arts Steering Committee (C/SPA), and she serves on the Board of Trustees at Hershorin-Schiff Community Day School.
+She volunteers on the Community/Schools Partnership for the Arts Steering Committee (C/SPA), and she serves on the Board of Trustees at Hershorin-Schiff Community Day School.

-Dr. Katz received her bachelor’s degree in special education from Indiana University, a master’s degree in reading, a certification in gifted education, her specialist’s degree in educational leadership from Nova University, and a doctorate in educational leadership from Seton Hall University.
+Dr. Katz received her bachelor’s degree in Special Education from Indiana University, a master’s degree in Reading, certification in Gifted Education, her Specialist’s Degree in Educational Leadership from Nova University, and a doctorate in Educational Leadership from Seton Hall University.

-In addition to her professional career accomplishments, Dr. Katz is the proud mother of four highly successful children and six inquisitive grandchildren.
+In addition to her professional career accomplishments, Dr. Katz is the proud mother of four highly successful children and grandmother to seven inquisitive grandchildren.

 Join Dr. Wendy Katz on Twitter: @WJKEducation